 We operate a system where home and school work together to help your child with reading.
 Every child is given a bright red folder and a diary so home and school can communicate.
 Systems for changing books vary in each class but you will be notified at the start of year class meeting.
 Every child is expected to bring their folder in EVERY day not least to establish a good habit!
 There is a charge for replacement folders which can be bought at the office.

 We hope that you are happy with everything at our school.
 However, should you have reason to complain, it is important to know how to act.
-In the first instance complaints should be taken to the class teacher, the Deputy Head or the Headteacher.
+In the first instance complaints should be taken to the class teacher, the Deputy Head or the Co-Heads.
 Most complaints can be solved with the school by talking to members of staff.
 However, if you are not satisfied with the outcome, you can make a formal complaint to the Governing Body.
 Full details can be found in our Complaints Policy below, a copy of which is available in the school office: